Hefero/DiabloAttributeSelector/readme.txt

 new options to come before reading again

--Experiment with higher Delays if you are having troubles
+-Experiment with higher Delays if you are having troubles (I suggest trying Sleep Click 150 and Sleep Wait 2000 if the default doesn't work well)

 -F12 hotkey will stop